matteobarbera/mavlab_wiki_fork/Quadrotor-safe-Cyberzoo-pilot-training.md

 # Safe-Zoo ( Pilot Training )

 The aim of the project "safe-zoo" is to facilitate and accelerate the learning process of novel drone pilots.
-All code can be found in the official tudelft paparazzi git under the branch "cyber_zoo_train".
+All code can be found in the official tudelft paparazzi git under the branch "safe_zoo".
 The code has been tested for both a Bebop and Bebop2 in the cyber-zoo.
 ## General Description of the project
 The general idea behind "safe-zoo" is to use a specifically designed flight-plan to allow novel pilots to manually control a given drone (e.g. Bebop2) in the faculty's cyber-zoo under safe conditions.
 In contradiction, when an unsafe situation occurs, the autopilot is commanded to take control and reastablish safety.
 ### Controller mode: